ni/nimi-python/.github/PULL_REQUEST_TEMPLATE.md

 TODO: Check the above box with an 'x' indicating you've read and followed [CONTRIBUTING.md](https://github.com/ni/<reponame>/blob/master/CONTRIBUTING.md).

+[ ] I've updated [CHANGELOG.md](https://github.com/ni/<reponame>/blob/master/CHANGELOG.md) if applicable.

+TODO: Check the above box with an 'x' if you've documented client facing changes in [CHANGELOG.md](https://github.com/ni/<reponame>/blob/master/CHANGELOG.md).

 ### What does this Pull Request accomplish?

 TODO: Include high-level description of the changes in this pull request.

-### Why should this Pull Request be merged?
+### List issues fixed by this Pull Request below, if any.

-TODO: Justify why this contribution should be part of the project.
+TODO: List of issues.

 ### What testing has been done?